Updated: May 30

 Do you drink alcohol, smoke, or use illegal drugs

 Doctors ask these types of questions so that they can understand your erection problems.
-It will help doctors know if you had any diseases or treatments that may have led to ED by asking your medical history.
+It will help doctors know if you had any diseases or treatments that may have led to ED by asking about your medical history.
 For instance, a pelvis injury from a motorcycle accident.
 In addition to medical history, reviewing your sexual activity will help uncover any issues with sexual desire, erection, climax, and ejaculation.

 From there, doctors will perform a physical examination of your junk to check: